How to write a mechanical engineer cover letter?

-Here are a few key tips to write an excellent mechanical engineer cover letter:
+Here are a few key things to be clear of to write an excellent mechanical engineer cover letter:

 - What is the difference between a mechanical engineer resume and a cover letter?

-- What is an ideal length of an engineering cover letter?
+- What should an engineering cover letter include?

 What is a Cover Letter for Mechanical Engineer?

 A cover letter is a personalized document you send the hiring manager along with your resume as to why you are an ideal candidate for the job position.
 A cover letter plays an important role and is different from your resume.